Posted 06.20.2024 by Josh Krakauer

 Check out these tools for easy social video creation:

-If you’ve been paying attention, then you know that TikTok is no longer the new kid on the block when it comes to social media channels—it’s established.
-Still on the fence about whether you need to incorporate TikTok into your brand’s social strategy?
-We wrote a whole post about why you should (or shouldn’t) give TikTok a try.
+Even though TikTok hasn’t been the new kid on the block for years, many brands are still on the fence about whether you need to incorporate it into their social strategy (for those curious, we wrote a whole post about why you should give TikTok a try).

 We mentioned before that it’s important to consider each social media channel as unique and develop content accordingly.
 This is particularly important in the case of TikTok because the style of content made on the platform is so vertical oriented.